 The basic instruction program of students enrolled in grades 9 through 12 will include but not be limited to: English language arts (6 units), social studies (5 units), mathematics (6 units), science (5 units), health (1 unit), physical education (1 unit), fine arts (3 units), foreign language (4 units), financial literacy (1/2 unit), and vocational education (12 units).
 Beginning July 1, 2022; computer science (1/2 unit) will also be offered.

-The board may, in its discretion, offer additional courses in the instruction program for any grade level.
+The school board may, in its discretion, offer additional courses in the instruction program for any grade level.

-Each instruction program is carefully planned for optimal benefit taking into consideration the financial condition of the school district and other factors deemed relevant by the board or superintendent.
+Each instruction program is carefully planned for optimal benefit taking into consideration the financial condition of the school district and other factors deemed relevant by the school board or superintendent.
 Each instruction program’s plan should describe the program, its goals, the effective materials, the activities, and the method for student evaluation.

 An individual student may advance through the academic sequence offered in the instruction program at an accelerated pace provided the age, appropriateness, and affordability can be reasonably accommodated.

 It is the responsibility of the superintendent [or designee] to develop administrative regulations stating the required courses and optional courses for early childhood, junior kindergarten, kindergarten, grades one through six, grades seven and eight, and grades nine through 12; including program descriptions, goals, and methods for student assessment/evaluation.

 Reviewed: 6/11; 1/18